iusmansultan/react-task/README.md

 This is a sample project created for candidate coding skills
 ## Rules

-In the project directory, you can run:
+In the project directory:

+### `Branch Rule`

-### `Create branch with your name`
+Create Branch with your name
+Perform task and push code to your branch

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`